rsdoiel/antenna/archives/2025/science_and_technology_2025.14.md

 date: 2025-04-10, updated: 2025-04-10, from: The Register (UK I.T.
 News)

 <h4>License to freak out?
-El Reg Reader recommends reverting to pen, paper, pub</h4> <p><strong>Final update</strong>  Readers have flooded our mailboxes with reports that Microsoft 365 Family licensing has fallen over this morning, so those of you who provide tech support to relatives or those using the office suite for a small business, consider yourself warned.…</p>
+El Reg reader recommends reverting to pen, paper, pub</h4> <p><strong>Final update</strong>  Readers have flooded our mailboxes with reports that Microsoft 365 Family licensing has fallen over this morning, so those of you who provide tech support to relatives or those using the office suite for a small business, consider yourself warned.…</p>

 <br>